NakamotoInstitute/nakamotoinstitute.org/server/content/library/gradually-then-suddenly/content/bitcoin-is-one-for-all.md

 <figure>
   <blockquote>
-    <p>Inequality is something that has been with us increasingly for more than four decades; it's not really related to monetary policy.
-It's more related to [stutter] there are a lot of theories on what causes it, but it's been something that's more or less been going up consistently for more than four decades, and there are a lot of different theories, one of which is just that globalization and technology call for rising levels of skills and aptitudes and education and that US educational attainment flattened out, certainly relative to our peers, over that period.</p>
+    <p>Inequality is something that has been with us increasingly for more than four decades; it’s not really related to monetary policy.
+It’s more related to [stutter] there are a lot of theories on what causes it, but it’s been something that’s more or less been going up consistently for more than four decades, and there are a lot of different theories, one of which is just that globalization and technology call for rising levels of skills and aptitudes and education and that US educational attainment flattened out, certainly relative to our peers, over that period.</p>
   </blockquote>
   <figcaption>Jerome Powell, chairman of the Federal Reserve, June 2020<sup><a id="ref100" href="#fn100">[100]</a></sup></figcaption>
 </figure>